Headless CMS: The Future of Modern Web Development

 • No direct database connection facing the user

-• Static files don’t execute server-side code
+• Static files do not execute server-side code

 • The attack surface is drastically reduced

-3. Frontend Freedom
+3. Frontend freedom

 With a traditional CMS, the frontend technology is predetermined (WordPress = PHP + jQuery).
 With a headless CMS, you can use any frontend framework: